Cheese is a delicious type of dairy food. While everyone has their favorite, some people like to discover new varieties of cheese.

 Gouda is a Dutch cheese from the town of Gouda in the Southern Netherlands.

-Due to the vast differences in aging time (anywhere from 1 month to 36 months), two different types of Gouda can taste entirely different.
+Interestingly, the taste, texture, and flavor of Gouda can vary a lot.
+Due to the vast differences in aging time, which can range from 1 to 36 months), two types of Gouda can taste entirely different.

 - Texture: Hard